Étoile de Giadinh: History

 In 1907, Ba Vẽ founded Gia Định Sports Club, with Nguyễn Phú Khai being the chairman.
 This was the first Vietnamese football team founded.
 At that time, there were players such as Paul Thi, Huyện Thơm, Louis Gồng, Lucien Hộ, Pierre Đại (as goalkeeper).

 Etoile de Giadinh on 9 March 1927.

 In 1917, at the first Championnat Cochinchine, Gia Định advanced to the final, meeting Cercle Sportif Saigonnais at Ông Thượng Stadium.
 Gia Định then won 1-0 and took their first championship.
 In 1922, following a discussion with Nguyễn Đình Trị, the founder of Etoile Bleu, the two clubs merged to each other and formed Etoile de Giadinh (Ngôi sao Gia Định).

 In 1925, after the conflict in the rivalry match against Cercel Sportif Saigonnais, Giadinh then decided to withdraw from the French Sports General Department, established the Annam Football General Department and organized a football tournament with Vietnamese teams.

 From 1925 to 1945, Étoile de Giadinh has won 8 cups, include 4 Cochinchina Championships in 1932, 1933, 1935, 1936.

 In 1954, after France withdrew from Vietnam in 1954, the club disbanded.
+Most of the team former players joined Association de la Jeunesse Sportive, who later became one of the most successful clubs in the South Vietnam Division of Honour.